Module 6 Quick Field Guide

 Aerial-Ground Fusion

 Aerial-ground fusion combines drone imagery with ground-level scan data to produce a unified model covering both roof-level and interior geometry.
 The field collection procedure is the same regardless of which software pipeline is used.
+Both L2 Pro and K2 are supported as the ground scanner.

 - LCC Scan app version 1.2.0_p1 or higher and firmware version V3.2.3-20251104.144651 or higher are required for the aerial-ground fusion control point button to appear in the interface.
 If the button is not visible, update both before the site visit.